Wrexham County Borough Museum: Description

 The museum focuses on the history of Wrexham and the wider County Borough area.
 Touring national and local exhibitions are also featured at the museum at various events.
 The museum houses a Courtyard Cafe and a shop.
 It is walking distance from Wrexham bus station (200 m), Central (230 m) and General railway stations (500 m), with a multi-storey car park at the rear.
 Wrexham Cathedral is adjacent to the building's west.

-The Football Museum Wales project, backed by Wrexham County Borough Council and the Welsh Government, hopes to set up a national football museum in the building alongside Wrexham Museum, on the building's upper floor.
+The Football Museum Wales project, backed by Wrexham County Borough Council and the Welsh Government, hopes to set up a national football museum gallery in the building alongside Wrexham Museum gallery, on the building's upper floor.
+The new combined museum dedicated to both Wrexham and Welsh football is set to be opened by 2026.

 Galleries and collections

-The museum hosts over 16,000 objects, with not all available to view at the same time, however any object can be requested to the museum to view in-person at an appointed time.
+The museum hosts over 16,000 objects, with them not all being available to view at the same time, however any object can be requested to the museum to view in-person at an appointed time.

 The museum contains three exhibitions, described as 'galleries'.
 Gallery One is focused on the archaeology and social history of Wrexham County Borough.
-Gallery Two is centred on various collections of Amgueddfa Cymru – National Museum Wales and the National Library of Wales.
+Gallery Two is centred on various collections of Amgueddfa Cymru – Museum Wales and the National Library of Wales.
 Gallery Three is used for various other programmes, including touring exhibitions in the museum for a limited period.
 This included an Ancient Egyptian touring exhibition from the British Museum in 2015, and an exhibition on the Roman history of Holt in 2021.

 The museum also hosts an attraction known as the "Time Tunnel".

 Notable collections in the museum relating to aspects of the local history include: Wales Football collection, the local coal, iron and steel industries, and the brick, tile and terracotta industry.